 The biggest problem afflicting the debate over how to prevent gun violence is the tendency among the debaters to approach the issue as a contest between themselves and their ideological enemies–a contest that must be won.
-In the drive to win the culture war, or its latest battle, they neglect to take the crucial first step that should always precede all fights: make sure those they’re fighting are truly their enemies.
-Failure to do this is always catastrophic, because people who would be allies if they took the time to ascertain each other’s sincere interests, instead end jup transforming those would-be friends into opponents.
+In the drive to win the culture war–or the war’s latest battle–they neglect to take the crucial first step that should always precede all fights: make sure those they’re fighting are truly their enemies.
+Failure to do this is always catastrophic, because people who would be allies if they took the time to ascertain each other’s sincere interests, instead end up transforming those would-be friends into opponents.
 Unnecessary fighting and strife result from this, of course, and the solutions become all the more unattainable.
 But what’s worse, the combatants all too often end up abandoning the principles of the gospel of Jesus Christ which they purport to hold dear in order to defend far less valuable turf.

-Clearly, the Lord respected and honored the right and the necessity to protect against robbers and thieves, and broader threats to our safety and freedoms.
+Clearly, the Lord respected and honored the right and the necessity to protect against robbers and thieves, and against broader threats to our safety and freedoms.
 He spoke of them in his teachings.
 See John 10:1-3, Luke 10: 30 and 12:33, 39.
-In the Book of Mormon, we read in Alma 46 of Moroni, a man of God so determined to defend his people’s wives, children and freedom against Amalickiah’s forces that he actually had those who refused to help in that defense put to death.
-Mormon said of him that if all men were like him, “the very powers of hell would have been shaken forever.”
+In the Book of Mormon, we read in Alma 46 of Moroni, a man of God so determined to defend his people’s wives, children and freedom against Amalickiah’s forces, that he actually had those who refused to help in that defense put to death.
+Mormon said of Moroni that if all men were like him, “the very powers of hell would have been shaken forever.”
 See Alma 46 generally, and 48: 17.
-He named his son after him.
+Not surprisingly, Mormon named his son after this great leader.

-Jesus was also all about honesty.
+One of the character traits that distinguished Jesus in his time was that he was scrupulously honest.
 He never stooped to make intellectually dishonest points to win an argument.
 He taught what he taught because it was both true and important, and if it meant the Sanhedrin wanted to kill him, that didn’t dissuade him.
 He was a Jew, but that didn’t make him hesitant to criticize and disagree with Jewish religious beliefs.
 He agreed with his apostles or family members when they were right, but disagreed with and corrected them when they were wrong.
 He didn’t protect tribal interests, he protected only godly interests.
 He even famously endorsed the necessity of paying taxes to Rome by instructing to “render unto Caesar that which is Caesar’s.”
 But what do we do?
 Do we not adopt flawed, dishonest arguments to silence our perceived foes, caring less about what’s right than about who might win the national debate, and the next election?

 These days, conservatives are often saying things like “If you’re going to ban guns, why don’t you ban unhealthy food?
 And why don’t you ban cars, since they kill far more people than guns do?”
-I don’t want conservative viewpoints to be discredited, but these are not logical arguments, and they help people oppose conservatives’ other good ideas because they mix in these bad ones.
+I don’t want conservative viewpoints to be discredited, but these are not logical arguments, and they help people oppose conservatives’ other good ideas because conservatives mix in these bad ones.
 Unhealthy food doesn’t need to be banned because it has no power to kill us if we don’t let it.
 All we have to do is eat it sparingly, or not at all, and it has no effect on us.
 But you can’t control whether someone shoots you or not, and the first bullet may very well kill you.
 Cars are incredibly convenient devices that we use every day, and without which we cannot live efficiently.
 They are so vitally necessary today that their utility easily outweighs the danger they pose when collisions occur.
-My own son died in a car collision, but that risk is one we’re all willing to take when faced with the alternative.
+My own son died in an automobile accident, but the risk of that tragedy happening is one we’re all willing to take when faced with the alternative.

 Liberals, and some conservatives and independents, often highlight the damage guns do.
 Guns truly make it easier for evil people to kill and maim innocent victims.
 That’s undeniable.
 But those who oppose gun ownership and possession overlook that like cars, guns do much good.
-They protect us in our homes and against violent attackers on the street who would otherwise victimize us, and soldiers and law enforcement officers.
-The debate on gun control laws should thus boil down to whether some guns are more dangerous than useful for civilian use, like explosives, or certain chemicals and drugs.
-If so, laws that ban or significantly restrict them from civilian availability might reasonably reduce the number of casualties that result when a deranged person decides he want to kill a bunch of strangers to vent his frustrations.
-If he’s using a knife or a handgun, he’ll kill far less people.
-We will save lives, if not all lives.
+They protect soldiers and law enforcement officers, but they also protect us in our homes and against violent attackers on the street who would otherwise victimize us.
+The debate on gun control laws should thus boil down to whether some guns, like explosives or certain chemicals and drugs, are more dangerous than useful for civilian use, If so, laws that ban or significantly restrict them from civilian availability might reasonably reduce the number of casualties that result when a deranged person decides he want to kill a random group of strangers to vent his frustrations.
+If he’s using a knife or a handgun, he’ll kill far less people and lives will be saved, if not all lives.
 And the shooter will be easier for an armed defender to kill, if that’s the safest way to stop him.